Ontario Highway 69: Route description

-Construction is scheduled to begin in 2022 to extend Highway 400 northward by 11 km from Highway 559 to Shebooshekong Road near the Shawanaga First Nation.
+Construction is scheduled to begin in the mid-2020s to extend Highway 400 northward by 11 km from Highway 559 to Shebooshekong Road near the Shawanaga First Nation.

 Highway 69 travels in a predominantly north-northeast direction, well inland of Georgian Bay.
 The Canadian Shield dominates the topography, resulting in numerous transverse marshes and rock outcroppings that bisect the highway, with dense forests in between;

 services are limited and distant.
 Exiting Carling Township, the highway enters The Archipelago, where it scrapes the northeastern edge of the Shawanaga First Nation.
 It provides access to Pointe au Baril and Pointe au Baril Station before intersecting the southern end of Highway 529, a former alignment of the highway.

 It enters Unorganized Centre Parry Sound District, a sparsely-inhabited agglomeration of townships, where it provides access to Britt and Britt Station, as well as the northern end of Highway 529.

 Progressing north, Highway 69 enters Sudbury District at the community of Key River.
 It passes through Cranberry, intersecting Highway 522.
 Highway 69 widens to a four lane freeway north of Highway 522 before briefly curving northward.
 It crosses the French River near Wanikewin and encounters an interchange with Highway 607 near Bigwood.
 It remains a divided four-laned freeway the remainder of its journey into Sudbury, passing by the communities of Rutter, Burwash, Estaire, and Wanup before merging into a four-lane arterial road immediately southeast of Highway 17 at the Southeast Bypass.
 The highway ends at the interchange with Highway 17; past this point, the roadway continues into Sudbury as Municipal Road 46 (Regent Street).